-Thay has helped millions of people discover a path towards
+Thay has helped millions of people discover a path towards peace.

-peace.
 Thay's teachings are known for their clarity, penetrating insight, and their engagement with the challenges of our time.
 To his students he is affectionately known as Thay (pronounced "Tie"), which is Vietnamese for "teacher."

-On 11 November 2014, a month after his 88th birthday and following several months of rapidly declining health, Thich Nhat Hanh suffered a severe stroke.
-Although he was unable to speak, and mostly paralyzed on the right side, he continued to offer the Dharma and inspiration through his peaceful, serene, and valiant presence.
-Thich Nhat Hanh passed away peacefully at his root temple, Tu Hieu, in Hue, Vietnam, on January 22, 2022 at the age of 95.
+On 11 November 2014, a month after his 88th birthday, and following several months of rapidly declining health, Thich Nhat Hanh suffered a severe stroke.
+In 2018 he returned to Tu Hieu Temple in Hue, Vietnam with the intention to live out his days in the monastery where he first ordained.
+Although he is still unable to speak, and is mostly paralyzed on the right side, Thich Nhat Hanh continues to offer his peaceful, serene and valiant presence to his community, participating in walking meditations, mindful meals, sitting meditations, celebrations and ceremonies as far as his health allows.